 Back To Top

 The Atlantic Hurricane Season begins on June 1st every year, and lasts until November 30th.
 The Atlantic Basin consists of the North Atlantic from the West Coast of Africa to the East Coast of the United States, the Caribbean Sea and the Gulf of Mexico.
-The number of named storms, hurricanes, and major hurricanes have been up over the past six years as there have been an average of 13 named storms, 8 hurricanes, and 4 major hurricanes.
+The number of named storms, hurricanes, and major hurricanes have been up over the past seven years as there have been an average of about 14 named storms, 8 hurricanes, and 4 major hurricanes.

 This has come about due to the La Nina, which is a phenomena that develops when sea surface temperatures in the Eastern and Central Pacific are cooler than normal.
 This anomaly changes the global weather patterns including making the upper level wind patterns more favorable toward tropical storm and hurricane development in the Atlantic Basin.